-The candidates are free to design the format of their journal but the size of which should not exceed 300mm x 300mm.
+The candidates are free to design the format of their journal but its size should not exceed 300mm x 300mm.

 Part I B - Thematic Project Work

 Candidates are required to choose one starting point from a list of six options provided by the MATSEC Board.